Droid Incredible

 The HTC Droid Incredible (ADR6300) (also known as the HTC Incredible) is a smartphone manufactured by HTC Corporation using the Android operating system.
 It was released on April 29, 2010, and is available through Verizon Wireless only.
 The device is similar to the Sprint HTC Evo 4G.
 The device has been succeeded by the HTC Incredible S and the HTC ThunderBolt.
-The device's "end of life" was March 30, 2011.
+The device was discontinued in March 30, 2011.

 Features

 The device was released running Android 2.1 (Eclair) software, modified with HTC Sense, an overlay user interface for the Android operating system.
 Following the announcement of Android 2.2 (Froyo), HTC did not comment on whether the device would receive 2.2 or when, although it did state all equipped devices would be updated by Christmas 2010, and an update to the following version of Android, codenamed Gingerbread, would depend on its release by Google.
 The updates would come in the form of an over-the-air (OTA) update.

 It has improvements over standard 2.1 devices including an FM tuner; a Facebook-, Twitter-, and Flickr-integrated social-aggregation application called Friend Stream (as well as a Twitter client named Peep); a geotagging application for photos called Footprints; and a redesigned appearance and functionality for stock 2.1 applications.
 The device features an 8-megapixel camera with dual LED flash, optical mouse and a camcorder with resolution of up to 1280x720 (WXGA), which may be compressed in either MP4 or H.263 format.

 It optionally supports tethering by Verizon Wireless with VZAccess Manager.
 Other ways of tethering may be possible.
 The device shares the AV output with micro USB output, providing the facility to see the video/YouTube/browser on a television or projector via an extra (not bundled) composite cable accessory.